 What’s more fun than exploring how yarn and stitches can come together to create different textures.
 This book explores that while giving you patterns to make scarves, vests, gloves, and sweaters.
 The designs and their texture were inspired by the city, country, and coastal landscapes, all of which is reflected in the beautiful photography that makes this not only a great knitting book but a good coffee table book as well.

 Here are more than three dozen designs curated from the pages of Vogue Knitting magazine.
 If you love lace knitting than this is one of the new knitting books you’ll want to get your hands on.

 Top-Down Colorwork Knit Sweaters and Accessories: 27 Patterns for Women and Men

 Fourteen of this book’s patterns are top-down, seamless, yoke pullover sweaters.
-They’ll keep you cozy and stylish.
+Therefore, if you’re seeking sweater design books for knitter gifts this year, then head to this one.
+These designs will keep you cozy and stylish.
 The rest of the book’s patterns apply the same basic knitting techniques to accessories that you can wear with the sweaters or on their own.

 Summer Knitting: 26 Projects for Warm Weather Crafting

 Knitting, of course, isn’t just about sweaters.
 You can make beautiful, lightweight summer garments as well.
 This collection has shirts (including a Hawaiian shirt) as well as accessories for home and body.

 Easy Knits for Beautiful Yarns: 21 Shawls, Hats, Sweaters & More Designed to Showcase Special Yarns

 If you have been looking for an excuse to use your luxury yarns, then this is one of the best new knitting books for you.
 The simple knit patterns are designed specifically to showcase beautiful, special yarns.